Vashti

 I was the primary caregiver for both my grandmother and my mother until they passed.
 I was both their legal and their medical durable power of attorney.
 I, in the end of their lives, cared for their adult bodies in the ways that they cared for my infant body.
 In turn, through their journey with Alzheimer’s, I received their stories.
 I knew what they were for and against.
 I know these women that say “No.”

-And because I knew them so well, I knew when they were finally saying “No” to this earth and “No” to this flesh.
-I knew when their “No” meant “No more.”
-And I spoke their “No’s” for them.
+And because I knew them so well, I knew when they were finally saying "No" to this earth and "No" to this flesh.
+I knew when their "No" meant "No more."
+And I spoke their, "No's" for them.
 No extraordinary life-saving measures.
 No, do not resuscitate.
 No, release them.
 They want to die at home.

 I think about these Jehovah’s Witness women and how they dared to say, “NO!” in defense of God.
 These women, despite what religion had done to them, took up for God.
 These women said, “No, we must feel sorry for God because God does not have a mother and God does not have a God Mother either.
 God aint never had a Big Mama hug God in her bosom so tight til God thought that God would choke on her Jean Nate.
 God aint ever had nobody to look up to.
 God aint never had a woman say “No, you gotta go through me to get to God.”

-I think about these women whose “No” spoke resistance.
-“No” to anyone who tried to take away the joy they eked out.
+I think about these women who "No" spoke resistance.
+"No" to anyone who tried to take away the joy they eked out.
 No, you cannot have my Bobby Blue Bland, my Pokeno, my shoe collection, and no, you cannot keep me from gathering with my like.

 By saying “no,” these women found a history whose face they could now get in, and with their hands on their hips, and their fingers in history’s face, assert their blackness and southernness, their womanness, their humanity, their right to vote, for equal rights, and for equal pay.
 NO!
 We deserve better than this!
 No, we held up our end of the bargain.
 We forgave.